YoasterToaster/Platforming-Box/README.md

 # Platforming-Box
 This project is a simple platforming game.
 As you clear the level the obstacles get harder and harder to jump over.
+It took me a couple days to make this, the biggest issue I had was finding the right formula for object collision.
+The object collision still is not perfect, it's more broken up into a couple separate functions when it can maybe be optimized into a single function.
+All in all it was a fun little project